bruno-sitecore/Sitecore.Demo.XmCloud.PlaySummit/CustomComponents.md

 * **Datasource Location**: the folder path created in Step 2
 * **Datasource Template**: path to the template created in Step 1

+Navigate to: `/sitecore/content/PLAY/playwebsite/Presentation/Available Renderings`

+Under any of the existing sections, add your new Rendering to the list of available  _Renderings_.
+The **Page Content** section is a good-enough default.

 ### 4) Write Component Code in Solution

 Create the following two files in the `Sitecore.Demo.XMCloud.PlaySummit` repo: